 In some cases, you might not want your site to be visible to search engines, such as when it’s still under construction or undergoing a makeover.
-But forgetting to uncheck the visibility settings means the site will remain invisible.
+But forgetting to uncheck the visibility settings means the site will remain invisible and can be indexed by Google.
 From Settings, select Reading to access the “search engine visibility” option and make sure that it is unchecked in order to allow search crawlers to access it.

 Each post and page on a WordPress site has a custom URL, but the default one consists of a collection of numbers and isn’t particularly search-friendly.
-From Settings, select WordPress Permalinks to create a custom permalink structure that includes keywords from any blog post or page title.
+From Settings, select Permalinks and select “post name” to create a custom permalink structure that includes keywords from any blog post or page title.
 Permalinks can also be edited from the text editor for both posts and pages.

 In earlier days, every web address began with “www.”
 Now, that isn’t necessarily so, but many people still search for websites using this prefix, so having it as part of the website name could improve the site’s visibility in search.
-SEO settings in WordPress allow users to choose whether their domain will display with or without the www.
-From Settings, choose Web Address and select the way the site name will appear everywhere on the internet.
+SEO settings in WordPress allow users to choose whether their domain will display the www or non-www version of your site’s URL.

 Though it isn’t directly accessed from the site dashboard’s Settings options, WordPress image settings also provide opportunities for optimizing a site for SEO.
 When an image is selected for adding to a post or page, users are given the option to add a title or caption, or “alt” text—a short description of the image.
 Customizing these settings presents more opportunities to add searchable keywords that can be accessed by search crawlers.

-The native WordPress SEO settings provide a number of ways to optimize a site for search engine visibility, but more advanced help is also available from one of the many SEO-related plugins offered by WordPress and a variety of third-party developers.
+The native WordPress SEO settings provide a number of ways to optimize a site for search engine visibility, but more advanced help is also available using a WordPress SEO plugin or third-party plugin, like Yoast.
 Popular plugins such as All in One SEO Pack and Yoast SEO plugin add more customizable settings to the WordPress dashboard, with options for analyzing new posts and pages for optimal keywords and generating metadata based on the content.
 Yoast SEO plugin and a variety of other plugins can be installed from the WordPress plugin directory, and their settings become available from the dashboard as well.